Anikó Glogowski-Merten

-Aniko Glogowski-Merten (born 25 March 1982) is a German teacher and politician of the Free Democratic Party (FDP) who has been serving as a member of the Bundestag since 2021.
+Aniko Glogowski-Merten (born 25 March 1982) is a German teacher and politician of the Free Democratic Party (FDP) who served as a member of the Bundestag from 2021 to 2025.

 Early life and education

-Merten was born 1982 in the East German town of Havelberg.
+Merten was born in 1982 in the East German town of Havelberg.
 She studied at the Otto von Guericke University Magdeburg (2001–2007), the Braunschweig University of Art (2007–2010) and the Technical University of Braunschweig (2007–2010).

 Political career

 Merten became member of the FDP in 2013.

 Merten became member of the Bundestag in 2021, representing the Braunschweig district.
-In parliament, she has since been serving on the Committee on Cultural and Media Affairs, the Committee on Climate Action and Energy and the Committee on Foreign Affairs.
-In addition to her committee assignments, she has been co-chairing the German Parliamentary Friendship Group for Relations with the States of Central Asia.
+In parliament, she served on the Committee on Cultural and Media Affairs, the Committee on Climate Action and Energy and the Committee on Foreign Affairs.
+In addition to her committee assignments, she co-chaired the German Parliamentary Friendship Group for Relations with the States of Central Asia.

 Personal life

-In 2022, Merten married to Robert Glogowski, the son of Gerhard Glogowski.
+In 2022, Merten married Robert Glogowski, the son of Gerhard Glogowski.